-Located on the always busy Overtoom in Amsterdam, Umani opened about 3 years ago.
-This concept was founder by renowned Chinese chef Han Ji. restaurant is large and feels homely with a Asian style bar at the entrance.
+Located on the always-busy Overtoom in Amsterdam, Umani opened about 3 years ago.
+This concept was founded by renowned Chinese chef Han Ji. the restaurant is large and feels homely with an Asian-style bar at the entrance.
 The open kitchen looks amazing and the Asian accessories and wall art completes the look & feel.
-They also open during the day for a quick business lunch or à la card meal, but you can also walk in for a coffee or glass of wine.
-A three course menu costs €27,50 which we think is very reasonable.
+They are also open during the day for a quick business lunch or à la card meal, but you can also walk in for a coffee or glass of wine.
+A three-course menu costs €27,50 which we think is very reasonable.
 Read more about Umami by Han.

 A-Fusion, Zeedijk 130

 This place is Sarah’s favourite Asian restaurant in Amsterdam!
 It’s a family-run restaurant where they serve amazing tasteful dishes from California rolls, steamed oysters, and dumplings to beef in black pepper and chicken in curry sauce.
 It’s a combination of Chinese, Japanese, Thai and Korean dishes.
 Besides that all the products they use are fresh and there’s a very pleasant up-tempo and excellent service.
 Reserve your table here.